FAQs

 What should I do if I am arrested?

-In Tennessee, a DUI conviction remains on your record permanently and cannot be expunged.
-However, it can only be used to increase penalties for subsequent offenses within a specific timeframe, generally 10 to 20 years.How much do criminal attorneys cost?
+In Tennessee, a DUI conviction generally remains on your criminal record permanently and cannot be expunged.
+However, it may only be used to enhance penalties for a limited period, typically 10 to 20 years.
+Criminal attorneys in Murfreesboro, TN can help you understand how a DUI may affect your future and explore defense options.How much do criminal attorneys cost?